Bob Kuechenberg

-Robert John Kuechenberg (October 14, 1947 – January 12, 2019) was a guard in the National Football League (NFL) for the Miami Dolphins for 14 seasons between 1970 and 1983, spending the 1984 season on injured reserve.
+Robert John Kuechenberg (October 14, 1947 – January 12, 2019) was an American professional football player who was a guard in the National Football League (NFL) for the Miami Dolphins for 14 seasons between 1970 and 1983, spending the 1984 season on injured reserve.
 He was a mainstay in a line that included Hall of Famers Jim Langer, Larry Little, and Dwight Stephenson and played in six Pro Bowls in the late 1970s and early 1980s.
 He was selected as one of the top 15 finalists for the Pro Football Hall of Fame from 2002 to 2006, and one of the top 17 finalists from 2007 to 2009, but missed the cut every year.
 He was inducted into the Miami Dolphin's Honor Roll on December 15, 1995.
 He was the brother of the retired Chicago Bears linebacker Rudy Kuechenberg.

+Early life

+Kuechenberg was born on October 14, 1947, in Gary, Indiana to Rudy and Marion Kuechenberg, and grew up in Hobart, Indiana (located about 10 minutes from Gary and 30 minutes/35–40 miles from Chicago).
+He attended Hobart High School, and played football for the Hobart Brickies during high school.
+Kuechenberg called his father the toughest man he ever knew, and said his father had such occupations as iron worker, boxer, rodeo clown, and human cannonball.
+Kuechenberg himself would go on to play football with injuries that would have prevented most people from playing.
+Kuechenberg's older brother Rudy also attended Hobart High, would also become an NFL player, and they would be inducted together on June 23, 1996, into the Indiana Football Coaches Association Hall of Fame.

 College career

-Kuechenberg attended college at the University of Notre Dame, where he played both the offensive and defensive lines.

-Before college Kuechenberg attended Hobart High School, located in Hobart, Indiana 10 minutes from Gary, and 30 minutes from Chicago.
-Kuechenberg played football for the Hobart Brickies in his high school years.
+Kuechenberg attended college at the University of Notre Dame, where he studied economics, earning a Bachelor's degree in 1969.
+He played both the offensive and defensive lines for the Fighting Irish, including offensive tackle and defensive tackle on Notre Dame's 1966 National Championship team.
+He was a starting offensive tackle on the 1966 team.
+In 1968, he was the Notre Dame Defensive Lineman of Year (the Monogram Club MVP).
+In the same year, he was also an Honorable Mention All-American Defensive End.
+Kuechenberg played in the East-West and All-American Bowls.
+In is combined junior and senior years, he had 18 tackles for loss, broke up six passes, and recovered two fumbles.
+In addition to football, Kuenchenberg was third baseman on school's baseball team.